livegnik/2way-poc-design/README.md

 # 2WAY PoC Design Repository

 2WAY is a local-first, peer-to-peer, open source protocol and backend.
-It exists so application developers can stop rewriting identity, access control, synchronization, and trust for every product.
+It provides identity, permissions, sync, audit history, and trust so teams stop rebuilding the same backend scaffolding for every product.

+Most stacks work until an app needs long-lived history, multi-party cooperation, or verifiable audit trails.
+At that point teams bolt on custom services and centralized operators regain control.
+2WAY assumes each user keeps their own device, keys, and log, and the protocol enforces consistency even when peers disconnect or disagree.

-This repository is the normative design set.
-It explains how the system keeps security guarantees and application state correctness without leaning on per-app backends.
+This repository is the normative design set for the proof of concept.
+It records the guarantees, boundaries, and threat model that every implementation must follow so separate builds can interoperate safely.
+Read it to understand how 2WAY keeps correctness without per-app backends and where those guarantees apply.

 In 2WAY, application authors define schemas, optional domain logic, and user interfaces.
-The protocol and backend supply identity, storage, access control, cryptography, and peer-to-peer sync.
+The protocol and backend supply identity, storage, access control, cryptography, and peer-to-peer sync so developers can focus on product behavior instead of rebuilding distributed trust.

 ---